huanlin/huanlin.github.io/content/en/blog/2024-03-25-hugo-shortcode-csv-table/index.md

 ---
-title: Hugo Shortcode for rendering a CSV file as an HTML table
+title: A Hugo Shortcode for rendering a CSV file as an HTML table
 slug: hugo-shortcode-csv-table
 date: 2024-03-25
 tags: ["Hugo"]